Iraq

 •[ warning ]

-Reissued after periodic review with minor edits.
-Do not travel to North Korea due to the continuing serious risk of arrest, long-term detention, and the threat of wrongful detention of U.S. nationals.
+Do not travelto North Korea due to wrongful detention and other risks.
+Do not travel to North Korea due to the continuing serious risk of arrest, long-term detention, and the threat of wrongful detention of U.S. citizens.
 Do not travel to the Democratic People’s Republic of Korea for any reason.
 U.S. passports cannot be used to travel to, in, or through the Democratic People's Republic of Korea (DPRK or North Korea) unless they are specially validated for such travel by the Secretary of State.
 Special validations are granted only in very limited circumstances.
-More information on how to apply for the special validation is available here.
+Review the information on how to apply for the special validation.
 Because the U.S. government does not have diplomatic relations with North Korea, it cannot provide direct help to U.S. citizens in North Korea in emergencies.
 Sweden serves as the U.S. protecting power in North Korea through its Embassy in Pyongyang and provides limited consular services to U.S. citizens.
 Additionally, the North Korean government has often delayed or denied Swedish officials access to U.S. citizens who are detained.
-The Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
+The Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) or a Special Federal Aviation Regulation (SFAR).
 This is due to the risks to civil aviation operating within or in the vicinity of North Korea.
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.
-Read the country information page for additional information on travel to North Korea.
-If you receive a special validation to travel to North Korea: The Department has determined that the risk of wrongful detention of U.S. nationals exists.
-The Government of the North Korea has subjected U.S. citizens to arbitrary entry and exit bans, expulsions, arrests, and other actions.
-The U.S. government cannot guarantee your release.
-Visit our website for Travel to High-Risk Areas.
-Draft a will and designate appropriate insurance beneficiaries or power of attorney.
-Enroll in the Smart Traveler Enrollment Program (STEP) to receive messages and Alerts from the U.S. Embassy and make it easier to locate you in an emergency.
-Visit the CDC page for the latest Travel Health Information related to your travel and return to the United States.
-Prepare a plan for emergency situations.
-Review the Traveler’s Checklist.
-We highly recommend that you buy insurance before you travel.
-Check with your travel insurance provider about evacuation assistance, medical insurance, and trip cancellation coverage.

 Burkina Faso